 Work and our relationship with it, fascinates me.

-The science of psychology provides a framework of understanding, a means by which we can explore our feelings and motivations towards not only work, but our entire existence.
+The science of psychology provides a framework of understanding.
+It is a means to explore our feelings and motivations towards not only work, but our entire existence.

 One perspective we can adopt in this exploration, is human existence as performance.